aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/adding-cell-controls-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-HandlingButton.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-HandlingButton.cs" >}}
 #### **Specifying a Background Image for the Button Control**
 We can set background image/picture for the button control with its label/text as shown in the code below:

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-SetBackground.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AddingCellControls-SetBackground.cs" >}}

 **IMPORTANT:** All events of cell controls contain a **CellControlEventArgs** argument that provides the row and column numbers of the cell that contains the cell control (whose event is triggered).